-Power on Reset: This feature is utilized in various other PIC controller when it is powered on.
+Power on Reset: This feature is utilized in various other PIC microcontrollers when it is powered on.
 If there arises a problem in the chip, powering on the device will dismiss it from the loop of any malfunctioning in the device.

 PIC16F84a Projects: This version of PIC controllers are mostly used in students projects where the main concern is automation.
-This is also used in Central heating projects, Production of temperature data logger, and gas sensor projects.
+This is also used in Central heating projects, Production of the temperature data logger, and gas sensor projects.
 Also used in security systems and setting up serial communication with other devices.